mhmdmar/utilly/README.md

 ## Why utilly?

-utilly functions takes the magic out of javascript leaving you to worry only about the logic,<br>
+utilly functions takes the magic out of javascript leaving you to worry only about the logic.<br>

 ## Examples
 ```js